ton-blockchain/docs/docs/docs.md

 * **Catchain Consensus Protocol**

   Description of Byzantine Fault Tolerant (BFT) Consensus protocol employed by TON Blockchain while creating new blocks.

-> Please note that the code, comments and/or documentation may contain parameters, methods and definitions “gram”, “nanogram”, etc. That is a legacy of the original TON code, developed by the Telegram.
-Gram cryptocurrency was never issued.
-The currency of TON is TON Coin and the currency of TON testnet is Test TON Coin.